10thdegree/rethink-scala/functional_specs.md

 * Client user screen to request refund for remaining funds at the end of the month

+### Example

+The current month is January.
+When we hit the 15th of the month, we can compute the rollover amount from the previous month, December, since the actuals will no longer change after the 15th.
+Let's say our budget for December was $15,000, and our actual was $14,000.
+This means there is a rollover amount of $1,000.
+Since the current month is January (and it is the 15th), the roll over amount can only be applied to a future month, in this case February.
+If the client has approved the MAF for Febuary, we issue the invoice, otherwise we remind them they need to approve the MAF.
+If the budgeted amount is the same as for December, $15,000, then the available budget for February will now be $16,000 ($15,000 + $1,000 (rollover amount)).
+If, however, the user had requested a refund during January, then this $1,000 would be refunded to them IFF the month of January does not go over budget (In the case that January's actuals are $16,000 and its budget was $15,000, then no more will be refunded to user).

 # BRAVO - Auditing (Functional)

 The goal of auditing is to show budgeted vs. actual spend and allow administrators to push/schedule a kill switch when the difference is too great.